 ` Great!
 We have ${availableCount} ${pet}(s) available for adoption, but they need vaccination.`

-There is a need for validation for the input, the pet parameter should be an string, availableCount parameter should be an number and the vaccinated should be a boolean.
+There is a need for validation of the input, the pet parameter should be a string, the availableCount parameter should be a number and vaccinated should be a boolean.
 In case of invalid parameters, the function should throw an error:

-"Invalid input."
+"Invalid input"

-getRecommendedPets(petList, desiredTraits) - A function that accepts two parameters: array of objects that stores pet objects with properties like "name" and "traits" and a string representing the desired traits in pets.
+getRecommendedPets(petList, desiredTraits) - A function that accepts two parameters: an array of objects that stores pet objects with properties "name" and "traits", and a string representing the desired traits in a pet.

-The function searches for pets in the petList that have traits matching the desiredTraits and returns a list of their names.
+The function searches for pets in the petList that have traits equal to the received desiredTraits and returns a list of their names in the following format:

+`Recommended pets with the desired traits (${desiredTraits}): ${petName1, petName2, …}`

 If no matching pets are found, it returns:

-`Sorry, we currently have no recommended pets with the desired traits: [desiredTraits].`
+`Sorry, we currently have no recommended pets with the desired traits: ${desiredTraits}.`

-You need to validate the input; if petList and accountBalance are not array and string, the function should throw an error:
+You need to validate the input; if petList and desiredTraits are not an array and a string, the function should throw an error:

-"Invalid input."
+"Invalid input"

-adoptPet(pet, adopterName) - A function that accepts two parameters: string and string.
+adoptPet(pet, adopterName) - A function that accepts two parameters, both strings.

 The function returns a success message in the format: